What is it? It is an imbalance in the electrolytes, where there is abnormal exhaustion of chlorine ions in the blood.

-The normal value ranges from 97-107 mEq / L. However, in hypochloremia, chloride levels become less than 98mEq / L. It is often associated with hypokalemia, hyponatremia and metabolic acidosis.
+The average value ranges from 97-107 mEq / L. However, in hypochloremia, chloride levels become less than 98mEq / L. It is often associated with hypokalemia, hyponatremia, and metabolic acidosis.

-Chloride is the main anion found in the fluid outside the cells and in the blood.
+Chloride is the primary anion found in the fluid outside the cells and blood.

 An anion is the negatively charged part of certain substances such as table salt (NaCl) when dissolved in liquid.
 Seawater has almost the same concentration of chloride ions as human fluids.

 The rest of the chloride ion (Cl-) is tightly regulated by the body.
 Significant decreases in chloride can have detrimental or even fatal consequences.